ucla/hpc_workshops/containerWS-04202022/README.md

 `slides` folder has the slides from this presentaion

 - `html` subfolder has the html slide format
+	- `ContainerWS.html` main html file
+	- `ContainerWS.qmd` is the Quarto file used to create slides

 - `ContainerWS.pdf` is a PDF version of the slides